YarmasDev/Text-to-Speech/README.md

 3. Select a voice from the dropdown menu.
 4. Click the "Generate audio" button to create your audio file.
 5. The generated audio can be played and downloaded directly from the app.

-## Live Demo

-You can also try the live version of the application here: https://text-to-speech-svz9vpqchvmfyvpegkbmfv.streamlit.app/